 Compassion, skill and decades of specialized experience.
 These are just some of the qualities our physicians offer to the patients who seek treatment at Mary Free Bed and become a part of our extended “family.”
-You can learn more about an individual member of our team by clicking on any of the bios below.
+Learn more about each of our physicians:

 Benjamin J. Bruinsma, MD

 Dr. Bruinsma is director of Mary Free Bed’s Stroke Program and the Amputee Program.
 A staff member since 1989, he also specializes in orthopedic conditions.

 He is a graduate of the University of Michigan and Wayne State University’s School of Medicine.
 Dr. Bruinsma is active with the American Medical Association and is a fellow for both the American Academy of Physical Medicine and Rehabilitation and the American Association of Electrodiagnostic Medicine.

 Andrew Cole, MD

 Dr. Andrew Cole joined Mary Free Bed in May 2017.
 He provides physiatry services for Mary Free Bed Network partner outpatient sites, primarily through Munson Medical Center in Traverse City.
 Dr. Cole is a board-certified brain injury specialist.
 He is sub-specialized in neurological rehabilitation with other areas of focus, including musculoskeletal conditions and pain management.

 Dr. Cole is a graduate of the University Of Utah School Of Medicine and completed his residency in physical medicine and rehabilitation there.

 Dr. Fechtner joined Mary Free Bed Rehabilitation Hospital in 2013.